 The way implants are placed depends on the patient, the type of implant and the tooth being replaced.
 Some implants can be fully place in one day.
 Most implants involve only a minimal number of steps.

-- First, a 3d i-CAT scan of the patient is taken in our in-house IMAGE-3D facility.
+- First, a ten-second 3d i-CAT scan of the patient is taken in our in-house IMAGE-3D facility.
 This scan, which takes under ten seconds to complete, is used to collect precise data and measurements.
-This information is used by Dr. Hebert in correspondence with a lab to map an entire course of treatment from the surgical placement of the implant and abutment, all the way to the final restoration.
-Once the planning is complete…
+This information is used by Dr. Hebert to map an entire course of treatment from the surgical placement of the implant and abutment, all the way to the final restoration.

-- The implant is placed into the jaw and the gum is secured over the implant.
+- The implant is placed into the jaw using computer guided 3D implant placement X-Nav technology, and the gum is secured over the implant.
 Over the next three to six months the implant will fuse with the jaw bone.
 Once the implant and bone have fused together…

 - The dentist may attach an extension, called an abutment, to the implant.
 In some cases the implant and abutment are a single unit placed during the initial surgery.
 In others, a second surgery may be 3 needed to attach the abutment to the replacement teeth.
 Once healed, the implant acts as the foundation for…